Ran9waves/personal_projects/README.md

 - a earth nutrients deficiency email notification (TO DO)
 - an AI monitoring system that will notify you through email about any possible issue that your plants may experience and also possible ways to solve it.

-## Get Music
-This project allows you to download music from youtube and store it locally.

 ## QR code generator
 This project creates a qr code image that allows you to connect to the wifi network that you indicate.